dcndn4/DeepLrn-Unit-14-hw11/README.md

 Predictions were made using that model, and then the data was transformed back into it's original date-based framework.
 It was then matched with actual data within that test data from (February 2019 - August 2019).

+## Results - original parameters

 ![Closing Price](Images/closing.png)

 ![FNG](Images/FNG.png)

-The results using closing price data was a loss of: 0.0372; while the results using FNG data was a loss of: 0.0685.
+The results with original parameters using closing price data was a loss of: 0.0372; while the results using FNG data was a loss of: 0.0685.

+## Results - updated parameters

+The results with an updated parameter of the rolling window size being 5 days instead of 10 yielded more accurate results for the closing price-based model, but worse results with the FNG-based model.

+The results with window size changed from 10 to 5 using closing price data saw a change in loss value from: 0.0372 to .0178; while the results using FNG data was a change in loss value from: 0.0685 to .0462.
+However from the graph the match looks much less accurate.

 # Ideas for Future Improvements